 - The pedals and cranks should turn freely with little or no slack in the bottom frame bearing.
 Oil and adjust as necessary.

 - Are both of the brakes working OK, correctly adjusted and not sticking on ?
 Examine both brake cables very carefully for seizure, corrosion and fraying – both ends.
 Check that the blocks are secure, aligned with the wheel rim and not worn out.

 - Is the chain in good order, tension correct ?
 Are the gears working OK and cables free and not frayed ?
 Are the gear levers moving freely and secured ?

 - Is the bell working ?
 Too late to check when you suddenly find that you need it !
-There’s a friendly, polite, feel to a short ring of a bell to warn people of your approach.
+There is a friendly, polite, feel to a short ring of a bicycle bell to warn people of your approach.